Clockwork Princess: Publication history

 Clockwork Princess was first released in the United States on March 19, 2013, and published by Margaret K. McElderry Books (Simon and Schuster Publishing).

 Sales

 The book sold over 68,000 copies within its first week after its release.
 The Infernal Devices series had a global in-print tally of six million copies and there were one million copies of Clockwork Princess printed by the time of its release.

 Film adaptation

 Cassandra Clare confirmed on her website that The Infernal Devices series has been optioned as a film by the same people who optioned The Mortal Instruments: City of Bones movie, Constantin Film.
-It is currently in the early stages of development.
+In 2019, it was in the early stages of development.